andersonmiranda-com/starwars-chars-backend/README.md

 ### Query examples

-Reads a paginated list of all chacaters for
+Reads a paginated list of all characters

 ```
   query charactersList($page: Int) {